 Magento 2 is a powerful ecommerce platform loaded with an arsenal of useful features.
 There are hundreds of thousands of ecommerce stores built on the popular ecommerce CMS.
-However, many people face issues in installing Magento 2 on localhost.
+However, many people face issues in installing Magento on localhost using XAMPP.

-In this tutorial, I am going to teach you how to install Magento 2 on localhost.
+In this tutorial, I am going to teach you how to install Magento on localhost.
 Magento is releasing updated versions of Magento 2 day-by-day.
-Hence, I am going to install Magento 2.1.4 on my localhost using XAMPP for this tutorial.
+Hence, I am going to configure Magento 2.2.6 on my localhost using XAMPP for this tutorial.

 - Apache 2.2 or 2.4